ShalonnIngram/pprojects/README.md

 # pprojects
-Here you will find Data Science projects
+Here you will find a Data Science & a Analytics project